 We are a successful and growing company.
 We are at the forefront of e-learning in science education and enjoy pushing the web to provide excellent solutions for our clients.
 We take our science seriously and employ experienced designers and subject matter experts to make sure that the materials we produce are innovative, effective and accurate.
 You don’t need to have a PhD in physics to work here but having an in interest in science and technology outside of web development would be great.

 If you are looking to work in a great environment on varied projects then please email your CV to us.
+No agencies

 Learning Science Ltd and Bristol ChemLabS, working with Cengage Learning Inc., attended a one-day meeting in San Diego on March 24 to showcase the new LabSkills software to an audience of academics from across the USA.
 Further demonstrations took place at the American Chemical Society meeting the following week, where the clear visual design and clever interactions drew strong interest from students and professors alike.